Shuttle/Shuttle.Core.MSBuild/README.md

 Does not add any references but rather adds the assemblies to the `Tools` NuGet package folder.

-This assembly contains the following MSBuild tasks that are used by Shuttle:
+This assembly contains the following MSBuild tasks that are used by [Shuttle](https://github.com/Shuttle) components:

 ### Prompt